 - The chemical energy of food is transformed into other forms of energy in the bodies of herbivores and higher-order consumers.

 - Energy leaves the biosphere mostly in the form of heat.

 1. Natural Ecosystem

 The richest type of tropical rainforest is the dipterocarp forest.
 It has the biggest number of plant and animal species.
 The thick canopy is the richest habitat for birds.
 The thick layer of decaying leaves on the forest floor is the richest habitat for leeches, millipedes, centipedes, and land snails.
-The untouched dipterocarp forest abounds in mammals, birds, reptiles, and insects that live on the trees, on the ground, and in the soil.
+The untouched dipterocarp forest abounds with mammals, birds, reptiles, and insects that live on the trees, ground, and soil.

 c.
 Coastal Zones